cauldronio/cauldron-deployment/README.md

 $ git clone https://gitlab.com/cauldron2/deployment.git
 ```
 - Rename the `cauldron/settings_secret_template.py` file to `cauldron/settings_secret.py`.
 Then, fill that file.
 You will need:

   - Create a [Github Oauth App](https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/) and get the keys.
+Note: For the _Authorization callback URL_ write `http://localhost:8000/github-login` if you are going to run the container in your local machine.

   - Generate a new Django secret key with `openssl rand -base64 32`.
 - For running Cauldron type:
 ```
 $ ansible-playbook deploy-cauldron.yml -K
 ```
- The `-K` is for allowing Ansible to install some packages in your machine (allow sudo commands).
+ The `-K` is for allowing Ansible to install docker in your machine (it will ask for your password).

- In case you have docker installed, you can omit that step with ` --skip-tags "install_docker"`.
+ In case you have docker installed or you want to install it manually, you can omit that step with ` --skip-tags "install_docker"`.

-- If all the tasks finished correct, you can access http://localhost:8000
+- If all tasks completed successfully, you can visit the homepage at http://localhost:8000

 In case you have any problem with the deployment or you think this guide is incomplete, open a new issue or contact us please.